 Be direct.
 The worst practice in copy is being indirect and suggestive.
 When urging a customer and trying to gain more sales for a product, never say things like “You should try” or “If you’d like to join.”
 These phrases are pointless and lead to a dull experience.
 Instead, tell the consumer exactly what you want them to do.
 “Sign up now” or “Click here to buy” will receive many more clicks, views, and purchases.

 Are you looking to give your business messaging a breath of fresh air?
 Take the plunge and order copywriting services from AWC.
 With our skilled team, you’ll be able to communicate with potential customers on a level that resonates.
 Plus, sharpened prose and engaging content is sure to make your website stand out from the competition.

-So don’t wait – take advantage of our services and watch your audience grow!
+So don’t wait – take advantage of our copywriting tips, get in touch, and watch your audience grow!
 We’d love to help you make an impression in the marketplace, so let us show you what we can do.

 Step up your copywriting game today and contact AWC for all of your needs!
 You’ll be surprised at how quickly we can become indispensable allies in your journey to success.
 What are you waiting for?
 Get started now and enjoy positive results tomorrow!
 It’s time to see why everyone’s raving about AWC – order your services today!